Energy Efficiency | October 1, 2024

 Pharmaceutical facility components specific to the industry

-There are dozens of examples of facility types and equipment needed for biotech or pharma buildings, among them:
+There are dozens of examples of facility types and equipment needed for biotech or pharma buildings others.
+Among them are:

 • Negative pressure rooms